Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-The cost of this 15-day journey is $9590 DBL / $10,590 SGL, from Kota Kinabalu.
-This cost is based on double occupancy and includes 14 nights’ accommodations; all meals as specified in the itinerary, in-country domestic flight, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+The cost of this 15-day journey is per person, based on occupancy: $9590 DBL / $10,590 SGL, from Kota Kinabalu.
+This cost includes 14 nights’ accommodations; all meals as specified in the itinerary, in-country domestic flight, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
 Cost of the journey does not include airfare from your home to Kota Kinabalu and back, or items of a personal nature, such as drinks from the bar, telephone, and local guide gratuities.
 Cost also does not include fixed lens camera fees at the following preserves: The following Professional Camera Fee will be applicable for the usage of fixed lenses: 400mm, 500mm, 600mm, 800mm and above: Sepilok Orang Utan Centre/BSBCC/Gomantong Cave @ RM1,000 p/ camera unit p/location Labuk Bay Proboscis Monkey Sanctuary @ RM500 p/ camera unit Danum Valley @ RM500 p/camera unit

 Travel Details